Managing CO2 under global and country-specific net-zero emissions targets in Europe: Results

-Solid biomass can be transported by road across Europe, enabling countries to (indirectly) exchange CO$_2$ amongst and within themselves.
-In a global and local net-zero CO$_2$ emissions scenarios, 87 PWh·km/a and 92 PWh·km/a of solid biomass are transported, respectively (Figure \ref{figure_solid_biomass_transport}).
-Based on the stoichiometric ratios provided in Table \ref{supplemental:table_energy_co2_conversion} and assuming that 50\% of the solid biomass is carbon, this is equivalent to effectively moving 32 GtCO$_2$·km/a in a global scenario and 34 GtCO$_2$·km/a in a local scenario, making this method the second most relevant in distributing CO$_2$ across Europe.
+Solid biomass can be transported by road across Europe, enabling countries to exchange carbon amongst and within themselves.
+In the global and local net-zero CO$_2$ emissions scenarios, 87000 TWh·km/a and 92000 TWh·km/a of solid biomass are transported, respectively (Figure \ref{figure_solid_biomass_transport}).
+Based on the stoichiometric ratios provided in Table \ref{supplemental:table_energy_co2_conversion} and assuming that 50\% of the solid biomass is carbon, this is equivalent to effectively moving 32 GtCO$_2$·km/a in the global scenario and 34 GtCO$_2$·km/a in the local scenario, making this method the second most relevant in distributing carbon across Europe.

-In both scenarios, the transportation pattern for solid biomass in Europe involves countries or regions with a high demand but low potential for this material, which are supplied by neighbouring countries or regions with a higher potential.
-This typically occurs from eastern central to western central Europe.
+In both scenarios, the transportation pattern for solid biomass in Europe involves countries or regions with high demand but low potential for this material, which are supplied by neighbouring countries or regions with a higher potential.
+This typically occurs from eastern-central to western-central Europe.

 Under local net-zero CO$_2$ emissions constraints, we observe a rise in the transportation of solid biomass from Poland and the Czech Republic to Germany, and from Sweden to Norway.
 This is due to the growing use of solid biomass-based CHP units with CC in the importing countries to meet their heat and power requirements (Figures \ref{figure_spatial_co2_capture_and_variation} and \ref{supplemental:figure_demand}).
 In addition, there are noticeable variations in solid biomass transportation within Germany.
 The transportation increases from its central regions to its western regions and decreases within its southern regions to meet the different solid biomass demand and potential levels in these regions.
-In both scenarios, large amounts of solid biomass are transported from France to Great Britain and Belgium, from Germany to the Netherlands, and from northern Finland, Latvia, and Lithuania (via Latvia) to southern Finland.
-While Great Britain, Belgium, and the Netherlands primarily import solid biomass due to their low potential for this material (Figure \ref{supplemental:figure_solid_biomass_potential}), southern Finland does so due to its high demand for solid biomass.
+In both scenarios, large amounts of solid biomass are transported from France to Great Britain and Belgium, from Germany to The Netherlands, and from northern Finland, Latvia, and Lithuania (via Latvia) to southern Finland.
+While Great Britain, Belgium, and The Netherlands primarily import solid biomass due to their low potential for this material (Figure \ref{supplemental:figure_solid_biomass_potential}), southern Finland does so due to its high demand for solid biomass.